Russo-Ukrainian war (2022–present): Russian annexations and occupation losses (6 September – 11 November 2022)

 On 6 September 2022, Ukrainian forces launched a surprise counteroffensive in the Kharkiv region, beginning near Balakliia, led by General Syrskyi.
-An emboldened Kyiv launched a counteroffensive 12 September around Kharkiv successful enough to make Russia admit losing key positions and for The New York Times to say that it dented the image of a "Mighty Putin".
+An emboldened Kyiv launched a counteroffensive 12 September around Kharkiv, successful enough to make Russia admit losing key positions and for The New York Times to say that it dented the image of a "Mighty Putin."
 Kyiv sought more arms from the West to sustain the counteroffensive.
-On 21 September 2022, Vladimir Putin announced a partial mobilisation and Minister of Defence Sergei Shoigu said 300,000 reservists would be called.
-He also said that his country would use "all means" to "defend itself".
-Mykhailo Podolyak, an adviser to Zelenskyy, said that the decision was predictable and that it was an attempt to justify "Russia's failures".
-British Foreign Office Minister Gillian Keegan called the situation an "escalation", while former Mongolian president Tsakhiagiin Elbegdorj accused Russia of using Russian Mongols as "cannon fodder".
+On 21 September 2022, Vladimir Putin announced a partial mobilisation, and Minister of Defence Sergei Shoigu said 300,000 reservists would be called.
+He also said that his country would use "all means" to "defend itself."
+Mykhailo Podolyak, an adviser to Zelenskyy, said that the decision was predictable and that it was an attempt to justify "Russia's failures."
+British Foreign Office Minister Gillian Keegan called the situation an "escalation," while former Mongolian president Tsakhiagiin Elbegdorj accused Russia of using Russian Mongols as "cannon fodder."

-Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts
+Russian annexation of Donetsk, Kherson, Luhansk, and Zaporizhzhia Oblasts

 In late September 2022, Russian-installed officials in Ukraine organised referendums on the annexation of the Donetsk People's Republic and the Luhansk People's Republic, as well as the Russian-appointed military administrations of Kherson Oblast and Zaporizhzhia Oblast.
 Denounced by Ukraine's government and allies as sham elections, official results showed overwhelming majorities in favour of annexation.

-On 30 September 2022, Vladimir Putin announced the annexation of Ukraine's Donetsk, Luhansk, Kherson and Zaporizhzhia oblasts in an address to the Russian parliament.
-Ukraine, the United States, the European Union and the United Nations all denounced the annexation as illegal.
+On 30 September 2022, Vladimir Putin announced the annexation of Ukraine's Donetsk, Luhansk, Kherson, and Zaporizhzhia oblasts.
+Ukraine, the United States, the European Union, and the United Nations all denounced the annexation as illegal.